Spinal Stenosis - Massage Austin

 Overly aggressive pressure on soft tissue is apparent when the therapist notes the client's muscles tensing defensively, a reflex to mitigate pain, which the client can vocalize through expressions of discomfort or direct commentary.
 On the other end, insufficient pressure is discernible by an absence of reaction from the client and no meaningful feedback from the tissue, indicating a need for modification.

-Upon receiving the client's feedback, the therapist adjusts the pressure to this newfound equilibrium and employs precise hand and arm techniques to target and dissolve trigger points and adhesions.
+Upon receiving the client's feedback, your sports massage therapist adjusts the pressure to this newfound equilibrium and employs precise hand and arm techniques to target and dissolve trigger points and adhesions.

 Final Thoughts: Spinal Stenosis Massage Austin